rabyj/EpiClass/README.md

 EpiClass trains machine learning models to classify and label epigenomic data.

-`epi_ml` (current repository name) is the legacy name which means Epigenomic Machine Learning.

 ## Publication

 This repository contains most of the code used to obtain results for the following paper: Leveraging the largest harmonized epigenomic data collection for metadata prediction validated and augmented over 350,000 public epigenomic datasets

 See [Key Scripts](#key-scripts) section for the training code.

-To reproduce paper figures, use [fig*.ipynb notebooks](src/python/epi_ml/utils/notebooks/paper/paper-final) at `src/python/epi_ml/utils/notebooks/paper/paper-final`.
+To reproduce paper figures, use [fig*.ipynb notebooks](src/python/epiclass/utils/notebooks/paper/paper-final) at `src/python/epiclass/utils/notebooks/paper/paper-final`.

 ## Model Availability – Neural Networks Trained on EpiATLAS